Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

     >}}

-I am writing these posts to document my experience in the hopes it may be useful to future owners of a Redstone D2020.
+I am writing this article to document my experience, and in the hope that it may be useful to future owners of a Redstone D2020.

 ## Celestical Redstone D2020

-The Celestica Redston D2020 is an 1U data center switch with 48 10GbE SFP+ ports and 4 QSFP+ 40GbE capable ports.
+The Celestica Redston D2020 is an 1U data center switch with 48 10GbE SFP+ capable ports and 4 QSFP+ 40GbE capable ports.
 It has two 460W power supplies for redundancy, 5 cooling fans, 1 Ethernet RJ45, 1 console RJ45 and 1 USB type A port.

-Another big additional selling point is that, unlike some other models it doesn't require any license to operate.
+Another big additional selling point is that, unlike some other models, it doesn't require any license to operate.

 I got mine off from [UNIXSurplusNet on ebay](https://www.ebay.com/str/unixsurplusnet?_trksid=p4429486.m3561.l161211) for 150$.

-The sell provided a test report mentioning some very handy information such as the admin username and password, as well the console serial configuration and as some general system information.
+The sell provided a test report mentioning some very handy information such as the admin username and password, as well the console serial configuration, and as some general system information.

 {{< figure
     src="images/d2020/doc.jpg"